2820 Vine Street,

 By the late-1970’s, they gave up movie programming and gutted the space for a nightclub; the various names it operated under were Top Cats' and Shipley’s.

-Currently, this building is known as the 86 Club, an alcohol-free venue that caters to the 16 and over crowd with mostly punk rock and metal shows, and has garnered kudos for their outreach to the local community and at-risk youth.
+This building became known as the 86 Club, an alcohol-free venue that caterd to the 16 and over crowd with mostly punk rock and metal shows, and garnered kudos for their outreach to the local community and at-risk youth.
 The name originated from its previous incarnation as 86 Ministries, so named for helping people who feel they’ve been “86'ed” from family or society.

 Just login to your account and subscribe to this theater